Installation

 Corporate Proxy / VPN

-If your network requires a proxy, pass the proxy settings into the VM with -e:
+If your network requires a proxy, pass the proxy settings into the machine with -e:

 -e https_proxy=http://proxy.corp:3128 \